Emmanuelle 7

+It is the first film in the series to be filmed in French since 1977's Goodbye Emmanuelle.
+It was the last Emmanuelle film from the original series to be released in theaters with all future installments to be released as made-for-television films until the 2024 reboot.
+It was followed by a sequel, Emmanuelle Forever, released the same year.

 Casting and production

 The screenplay was written by Francis Leroi and Jean-Marc Vasseur.
 The music score is by Pierre Bachelet.
 It was filmed in locations all over France and a fantasy scene in New York in late 1992 and early 1993.

 This was Kristel's return to the title role after not appearing in both Emmanuelle 5 and Emmanuelle 6, but her return was not a happy one, due to financing her husband's failing film projects that drained her financially, she agreed to star in the film, but only in a non-sex role.